 IACLEA Membership Categories

-IACLEA Members: The membership is composed of colleges, universities and secondary schools throughout the United States, Canada, and other countries as well as individual campus law enforcement directors and staff, criminal justice faculty members, municipal chiefs of police, companies offering campus law enforcement products and services, and individuals who support professionalism in campus law enforcement administration.
+Membership in IACLEA is open to colleges, universities and secondary schools throughout the United States, Canada and other countries, as well as individual campus law enforcement directors and staff, criminal justice faculty members, municipal chiefs of police.
+Membership is institution-based; that is, the institution joins first.
+Once the institution is a member, employees of the institution may join as individual members under two member categories, Professional and Associate, at reduced dues rates.
+Companies offering campus law enforcement products and services, and individuals who support professionalism in campus law enforcement administration may also join as Supporting members.

 Institutional Membership Dues amounts vary depending on the size or location of the institution.
 An institution of higher education which offers a program leading to a degree or diploma, requiring not less than two years of academic credit or a secondary school with a proprietary law enforcement/security agency shall be eligible for Institutional Membership, on condition that such educational institution provide its own functional, administrative organization to care for its needs involving security/public safety/law enforcement.
 Branches of parent institutions would be considered Institutional Members.
 An individual who coordinates law enforcement programs for a university system, or several higher educational institutions or secondary schools shall be considered to represent that institutional system and be designated the "Institutional Representative."
 Each educational institution shall designate the Institutional Representative.
 The Institutional Representative must be a full-time employee of the educational institution and not compensated by any contract security service or private company.